Gangstas

 Suddenly, Mike called out “Fish at 12 they’re outside!”
 I quickly looked right and my heart raced as three five-pounders were heading our way and they were out in the clear over bright marl, about a rod length from the bushes.
 And they were in range – a gift shot!

 I quickly launched, landing my fly about a foot in front of one of them.
 Earlier, Mike showed me the retrieve he likes: three snappy wrist-turns, followed by a brief pause, then three more snappy wrist-turns.
 After my fly dropped, I heard, “tick – tick – tick . . . tick – tick – tick . . . “, from the back of the panga.
 My heart pounded as one fish deliberately veered and nosed right up to the fly.
 Then – in plain view – its mouth opened, the fly disappeared, its mouth closed . . . and I lifted the rod!
 NOTHING!
 God, what a disappointing feeling that is!
 That sage voice at the back of the panga softly said, “Ohhhhh, don’t lift . . . strip.
 Happens to everybody.
 We’ll get the next one.”
-I felt terrible blowing our only easy opportunity . . . that wouldn’t happen again.
+But I felt terrible blowing our only easy opportunity and I promised myself that it wouldn’t happen again.

 When our tide had run out, we headed back to the lodge.
 On the ride, I contemplated the experience and realized how fabulously challenging snook fishing is.
 The staff at Belize River Lodge are genuine and strive to ensure their guests are well cared for and their fishing experiences are the best they can be.
 That evening one lovely staff member enthusiastically asked, “Alan, did you go snook fishing today?
 What did you think?”
 To the amusement of others who apparently had some prior snook experience, I openly exclaimed, “Oh man, was that tough – like playing hide ‘n go seek with revolvers!
 But I loved it.”